 The content of this page has not been vetted since shifting away from MediaWiki.
 If you’d like to help, check out the how to help guide!

-This guide is intended for maintaining non-core update sites by automating builds with GitHub Actions or Travis CI.
+This guide is intended for maintaining non-core update sites by automating builds with GitHub Actions.

-- The core update sites are updated manually or automatically.
-Automated update is performed with GitHub Actions since July 2021, before that Travis CI was used.
+• The core update sites are updated manually or automatically.
+Automated update is performed with GitHub Actions.

-- GitHub Actions and Travis CI are useful because they can freely build any open source project with minimal effort.
+• GitHub Actions is useful because it can freely build any open source project with minimal effort.

 Requirements